 The HSE Library accepts orders to purchase books from foreign publishing houses.
 Applications should be sent for literature used for research and teaching.

 To order books, please complete the application form and the Excel form with book issue details (including the ISBN), have the application signed by the head of your department and send scanned copies of approved forms by email to Natalia Shulika, Deputy Director of the HSE Library at email@example.com (cc to Ekaterina Ustyugova).

 Within a week or two you will receive a response concerning the possibility and timing of purchasing the ordered books.
 The procedure to purchase books generally takes up to several months, so it is recommended to plan orders in advance.

 Can I be reimbursed if I buy books on my own?

 HSE tenure-track faculty members may use their Research Fund to purchase research materials such as books.
-If the HSE Library is unable to provide the necessary literature for your research work or teaching, and you have an opportunity to buy books yourself, you may use your Research Fund to cover the expenses.
-Please keep in mind that purchases using the research fund should be approved in advance rather than after the fact.
+If the HSE Library is unable to provide the necessary literature for your research work or teaching and you have an opportunity to buy books yourself, you may use your Research Fund to cover the expenses.
+Please keep in mind that purchases using the Research fund should be approved in advance rather than after the fact of purchasing.
 Please familiarize yourself with the procedure of buying research materials using your Research Fund, which is described below.